ahmaazouzi/javawebnotes/README.md

 	7. **session:** `HttpSession` and all that.
 	8. **page:** Equivalent to the `this` variable of the JSP servlet object.
 Might never need to be used.
 	9. **exception:** for errors.
+- **Java in JSPs:** straight java code can be used in JSPs, but it's a bad idea due the principle of separation of concerns.
+JSP's are intended for creating the view or presentation layer.
+UI developers shouldn't be bogged down by java code inside JSP's.
+Let them deal with the UI, while the application logic should stay in the backend inproper java classes and servlets.
+WHAT???!!!